ad-si/textnet/readme.md

 ### What file extension should be used?

-The files (or rather the URLS) should have no extension!
+The files (or rather the URLs) should have no extension!
 If you want to convey the content type use the optional http header field "Content-Type" for it.